OHI-Science/OHI-website/content/global-scores/data-download.md

 We enthusiastically support the use of our data, but please cite our work.

-##### General references to the Ocean Health Index
-For general references to the Ocean Health Index framework, please cite the original publication:
+##### For general references to the Ocean Health Index, please cite:

-*Halpern BS, Longo C, Hardy D, McLeod KL, Samhouri JF, Katona SK, et al. (2012) An index to assess the health and benefits of the global ocean.
+* *Halpern BS, Longo C, Hardy D, McLeod KL, Samhouri JF, Katona SK, et al. (2012) An index to assess the health and benefits of the global ocean.
 Nature.
 2012;488: 615–620. doi:10.1038/nature11397*

-##### If you are conducting an OHI+ assessment, please cite:
+##### If you are conducting an OHI+ assessment, please consider citing the following:

-**Primary OHI publications** See above

-**GitHub repository: ohicore**
-The R package used to generate the scores
+* *Halpern BS, Longo C, Hardy D, McLeod KL, Samhouri JF, Katona SK, et al. (2012) An index to assess the health and benefits of the global ocean.
+Nature.
+2012;488: 615–620. doi:10.1038/nature11397*

-*Ocean Health Index.
+* *Ocean Health Index.
 Year. ohicore version: core Ocean Health Index functions, [date downloaded].
 National Center for Ecological Analysis and Synthesis, University of California, Santa Barbara.
 Available at: https://github.com/OHI-Science/ohicore/releases*

-**OHI manual**
-The manual describing how to conduct an assessment

-*Ocean Health Index.
+* *Ocean Health Index.
 2015.
 Ocean Health Index Toolbox Manual [date].
 National Center for Ecological Analysis and Synthesis, University of California, Santa Barbara.
 Available at: http://ohi-science.org/manual*

 ##### If you are using the most recent global datasets or methods, please cite:

-*Ocean Health Index.
+* *Ocean Health Index.
 Year. ohi-global version: Global scenarios data for Ocean Health Index, [date downloaded].
 National Center for Ecological Analysis and Synthesis, University of California, Santa Barbara.
 Available at: https://github.com/OHI-Science/ohi-global/releases*

 ----